- Fastly Status

 - In the Auth URL field, type the URL used for OpenStack authentication (e.g.,

 - In the Bucket name field, type the name of the OpenStack bucket in which to store the logs.

-- In the Username field, type your OpenStack username.
+- In the User field, type your OpenStack username.